PaulHBartley/mkproj/README.md

 Fine.

-We will call `$mkproj <my-new-python-project>`
+We will call `$mkproj my-new-python-project` to
+- create a new directory called `my-new-python-project`
-- install a Python virtual environment inside the folder.
+- install a Python virtual environment inside the directory.
-- initialize the folder as a git repository.
+- initialize the directory as a git repository.
-- connect the folder's git repository with a remote repository.
+- connect the directory's git repository with a remote repository.

 This is a good start.
-But if we want
+But if we wanted to, we could also

 - An activated virtual environment
 -